christophery/pushy/README.md

 ## Install

-Download the [packaged source file](https://github.com/christophery/pushy/archive/master.zip), this includes everything you need to get Pushy running on your site.
+Download the [latest release](https://github.com/christophery/pushy/releases), this includes everything you need to get Pushy running on your site.

-1. Add the stylesheet (pushy.css) in your head and the JS (pushy.min.js) file in your footer.
+1. Add the stylesheet (`pushy.css`) in your head and the JS (`pushy.min.js`) file in your footer.

 2. If you are using submenus, then you'll need to add the ```arrow.svg``` file into your `img` directory (optional).